 Financial Products and Services Fact Sheet

 The Progressive Consumption Tax (PCT) is meant to tax spending, not savings or earnings.
-To achieve this, the Progressive Consumption Tax Act (PCTA) contains special rules to ensure that savings and investment income, such as interest income, are not taxed.
+To achieve this, the PCTA contains special rules to ensure that savings and investment income, such as interest income, are not taxed.

 Financial products and services are subject to special rules because breaking out savings and investment earnings from the provision of services is often difficult in practice.